 - Late: winter squash, brussels sprouts, kale, cabbage, root veggies like potatoes, carrots, onions; apples

 Occasionally, you’ll receive specialty, seasonal crop varieties such as fennel, pac choi, tomatillos, kohlrabi; and you’ll sometimes get treats inside your box, sent as a free, bonus gift from your farmers (made in a commercial, licensed kitchen).

 It is recommended that each of us eat a minimum of 2.5-3 cups of a variety of vegetables every day.
 A variety is important because different kinds of vegetables perform different, critical tasks inside your body.
 You need to have a good balance in order to really get the most out of the vegetables in your diet.

 French Breakfast Radishes

-Red White and Blue Potatoes
+Red White & Blue Potatoes

 Slicer and Heirloom Tomatoes